mspnp/iaas-landing-zone-baseline/README.md

 We acknowledge that you will need to map your organization's Azure landing zone realities onto this architecture.
 This architecture strives to follow an implementation similar to one described in [Deploy Enterprise-Scale with hub and spoke architecture](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/adventureworks/README.md), and as such the deployment guide will reference key concepts like the "Connectivity subscription," "Subscription vending," or "Online" management group; to name a few.

-**You do NOT need to fully understand your Azure landing zone platform implementation in order to use this deployment guide.** You will be deploying into a single subscription, you will not be expected to connect to ANY existing networks or platform resources.
+**You do NOT need to fully understand your own Azure landing zone platform implementation in order to use this deployment guide.** You will be deploying into a single subscription, you will not be expected to connect to ANY existing networks or platform resources.

+### Application landing zone

+The workload that we are deploying in this guide aligns with the Cloud Adoption Framework definition of an _application landing zone_, and specifically the subcategoy of _workload_.
+We'll be refering to the workload's landing zone as the "application landing zone" in this deployment guide.

+See [Platform vs. application landing zones](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/#platform-vs-application-landing-zones) as a reminder of the distinction.

 ## Deploy the reference implementation